Orange High School (Orange, California): History

 Orange High School first opened on September 21, 1903 as Orange Union High School (using the Dobner Block on South Glassell as a temporary location).
 The first building for the new campus was completed in the summer of 1905 at Palm Ave. and Glassell St. in the city of Orange and first occupied in September of that year.
 Orange Union High was the county's fourth school.

-In its first year, there were eighty one (81) students enrolled.
+In its first year, there were eighty six (86) students enrolled, specializing in four areas of study: Classical, Literary, Scientific, and English.
 In 1904, Helen Billingsley becomes the first graduate of Orange Union High School.

-In 1953, Orange High School moved to its current location at 525 N. Shaffer St. (corner of N. Shaffer St. and Walnut Ave.) and its original location would eventually become the campus for Chapman University.
+In 1953, Orange High School moved to its current location at 525 N. Shaffer St. (corner of N. Shaffer St. and Walnut Ave.) and its original location would eventually become the campus for Chapman University and be listed on the National Register of Historic Places.

 Orange High is the oldest high school in the Orange Unified School District and currently serves downtown Orange, and small portions of southern Anaheim, eastern Garden Grove and northern Santa Ana.

 Sports

 Orange Union High's Fred Kelly (1911) won gold in the 110 m high hurdles at the 1912 Olympics.

 In 1929, Orange Union High School won the Southern California Minor League Football Championship.

 Orange High School's gymnasium, also known as "The Dome", was dedicated to Howard (HOD) E. Chambers in 1955.

 In 1971, the varsity football team won the Crestview League Title, coached by Vince Deveney.
-The team was led on offense by QB Mike Churchward, FB Tom Nation, HB Paul Sanford and RB Randy Branch.
-On defense they were led by DT Brian Fraser, DT Leonard Wagner, DT Lupe Uribe and LB Rick Swanson.

 In May 2011, Orange High's varsity baseball field was selected by the Baseball Tomorrow Fund and Major League Baseball Groundskeepers organization to be renovated.
 One high school in the United States is selected each year for this renovation depending on its proximity to the annual meeting of the groundskeeper group.
 The new field was unveiled on Tuesday, January 10, 2012.

-Orange High's varsity football team, coached by Robert Pedroza, won the CIF Southern Section Division 13 Championship in 2017 for the first time in 88 years and would later fall short, 31-29, to Strathmore High School in the state championship game.
+Orange High's varsity football team, coached by Robert Pedroza (who took over as head coach in 2015), won the CIF Southern Section Division 13 Championship in 2017 for the first time in 88 years and would later fall short, 31-29, to Strathmore High School in the state championship game.

 In 2017, Orange High's girls' tennis went undefeated (11–0) in league play, with an overall record of 23–2–1.
 That would be the last time Orange played on the original tennis courts.
 In 2018, the courts were upgraded, refinished, and dedicated by the Johnson family, long-time supporters of Orange High's tennis program.